siddarthshinde/siddarthshinde.github.io/_publications/2025-06-01-qpu-fidelity-cost.md

 excerpt: 'In-progress manuscript introducing a fidelity-per-cost metric for evaluating accuracy–cost tradeoffs on commercial quantum processing units.'
 date: 2025-08-01
 venue: 'Manuscript in preparation, Northwestern University'
+citation: 'N/A'
-citation: 'Shinde, S., &amp; Szefer, J. (in preparation). &quot;Quantum Fidelity-per-Cost: a Metric for Evaluation of Quantum Computing Systems.&quot; Northwestern University, 2025.'
+# citation: 'Shinde, S., &amp; Szefer, J. (in preparation). &quot;Quantum Fidelity-per-Cost: a Metric for Evaluation of Quantum Computing Systems.&quot; Northwestern University, 2025.'
 ---

 This in-progress manuscript studies how to evaluate **accuracy–cost tradeoffs** in practical quantum computing systems and proposes a **fidelity-per-cost–style metric** for comparing different devices and usage models.